mindriot101/mindriot101.github.io/content/2013-07-04-using-lmfit.markdown

 title: Function fitting with lmfit
 date: 2013-07-04 18:49
 comments: true
-Category: Python
+Category: tech
-categories: Programming Science Python
+tags: science, python

 [Scipy](http://www.scipy.org/) contains functions for fitting equations with [Python](http://www.python.org), in its `scipy.optimize` module.
 The two main ones I've used in the past are `leastsq` and `curve_fit`, which in itself is a convenience wrapper around `leastsq`.